kmahon37/plex-dvr-waker/README.md

 ## Supported Features
 - Syncs with and/or monitors the Plex library database and schedules a wakeup task
-- Wakes up the computer 15 seconds before the next scheduled recording or Plex maintenance time
+- Wakes up the computer before the next scheduled recording or Plex maintenance time
 - Recording start time offset is taken into account
 - Recognizes previously recorded TV shows and movies (as best as possible) so that it doesn't inadvertently wake the computer for something you already have recorded.
 - Prints out upcoming scheduled recordings and Plex maintenance time